pewpewlive/PewPewSnippets/README.md

 More coding, less referencing the documentation.

-More information can be found in [Hybroid Team's website](https://hybroid.pewpew.live/pps/).

 This repository hosts VS Code snippets.
 Neovim snippets can be found [here](https://github.com/pewpewlive/ppvs).

 **📢 Want more advanced suggestions?
 Check out [PewPew Types](https://github.com/pewpewlive/PewPew-Types)!**